This Document

 2. Add Bratwurst Seasoning to the meat mixture and mix together for 5 to 10 minutes.

-Optional: For authentic Bratwurst add 4 quart of milk and 8 whole eggs and mix well
+Optional: For authentic Bratwurst add 3 pints of milk and 8 whole eggs and mix well

 into the meat.